mschmitt/GeoLite2xtables/README.md

 This script aims to create a traditional GeoIP-CSV database from GeoIP's GeoLite2 database files, for use with xtables-addons' xt_geoip module.

-The unpleasant thing about GeoLite2 is that Maxmind claim to use Geonames location IDs, but in addition to that, they use local ones for "EU" and "AP".

 For conversion, it is required to download an additional file with country names from Geonames.